Pain Management and Children

 person, a child’s pain can’t be measured with a lab test or imaging study.
 Healthcare

-providers can evaluate a child's pain by observing him or her and asking about it.
+providers can evaluate pain by observing a child and asking about it.
+There are a

 Pain may be acute or chronic.
 Acute pain is severe and lasts a relatively short time.